mojomojo1/bootkon/docs/labs/5_dataplex.md

 3. Monitoring and alerting
 4. Troubleshooting

-*Lab Instructions*
+**Lab Instructions**

 1. Go to the [Data Quality](https://console.cloud.google.com/dataplex/govern/quality) section in the left hand menu of Dataplex.

 2. Click on <walkthrough-spotlight-pointer locator="semantic({button 'Create data quality scan'})">CREATE DATA QUALITY SCAN</walkthrough-spotlight-pointer>
 3. Display Name: `bootkon-dquality-fraud-prediction` for example
 4. Optionally add a description.
-For example, "data quality scans for fraud detection predictions"
+For example, *data quality scans for fraud detection predictions*
-5. Leave the “Browse within Dataplex Lakes” option turned off
+5. Leave the *Browse within Dataplex Lakes* option turned off
-6. Click browse to filter on the data_prediction BigQuery table.(Dataset: bootkon_raw_zone).
+6. Click browse to filter on the `data_predictions` BigQuery table (Dataset: `bootkon_raw_zone`).
-7. Select data_prediction bigquery table
+7. Select `data_predictions` bigquery table
-8. Choose “Entire data” as the scope of the data profiling job
+8. Choose *Entire data* as the scope of the data profiling job
-9. Choose "All data" for sampling size
+9. Choose *All data* for sampling size
-10. Leave on the option "Publish results to BigQuery and Dataplex Catalog UI"
+10. Leave on the option *Publish results to BigQuery and Dataplex Catalog UI*
 11. Choose On-demand as the scan schedule
 12. Click continue